Remembering Al Young

 For years, Young was not only the first but the only Asian American race car driver, and his opponents never held it against him when he beat them.

+Countless former drivers posted on his Facebook page remembering his glories and his acts of kindness and mentoring at races.

 Perry Lee, a martial artist and owner of one of the largest collections of Bruce Lee memorabilia in the world, said that the study of martial arts had also contributed to Young’s concentration and confidence.

 Moreover, Lee said Young was perhaps the most empathetic person he had ever known.

 “You could feel it right away,” he said.